maolro/raldamain/en/rules/ranks/Bloodlines/plantilla de agua.md

 You gain resistance 1 to physical damage.

-<u>Water adaptation</u>: You receive resistance to Cold equal to your elemental template rank.
+<u>Water adaptation</u>: You receive resistance to cold damage equal to your water bloodline rank rank.
 You suffer no ill effects from extreme cold.
 Marine animals are not naturally hostile towards you.

 <u>Hydrokinesis:</u> You can shape small amounts of water to your will.
 You unlock ranks in Water elemental magic.
 As a bonus action usable once per turn you can manipulate a small amount of water or alter its states.
 You can affect water in the following ways: